-Customer experience is the overall feel you leave with your customers after their interaction with you, a projection of their experience on how they think of you as a brand, and the only way that could ultimately lead to brand loyalty.
+Customer Experience is the overall feeling you leave with your customers after their interaction with you, a projection of their experience on how they think of you as a brand and the only way that could ultimately lead to brand loyalty.

 Sounds like an absolute necessity, right?